-Adult volunteers or older student (grades 4-5 or 6-8) support is recommended to assist students with helmet fitting, bike fitting, and general guidance during the skill drills.
+Volunteers/ Teaching Assistance Adult volunteers or older student (grades 6-8) support is recommended to assist students with helmet fitting, bike fitting, and general guidance during the skill drills.
 One volunteer for every 5-8 students is recommended.

 Involve special education teachers in lesson planning and instruction as needed for any students with differing abilities.